AnotherKamila/bsdops/README.md

 DebOps-derived reusable, integrated Ansible configs for FreeBSD-based machines.

 **Note: This is currently in a very very very early stage of development.
-Currently only `debops bootstrap` works, and "extensive testing" is a dream.**
+Currently only `debops bootstrap` is fully "FreeBSD-ified", and "extensive testing" is a dream.**

 ## How to use